jross365/LMStudio-Client/README.md

 💡 **- Idea  🐛 - Bug**

 ---
+### 06/16/2024

+I fixed the two problems with the **Edit-LMSystemPrompt** function, involving the **-Remove** parameter.
+Bulk removal (and re-adding for any that weren't selected) has been sorted.

+I also fixed object typing/sorting for dates in **Select-LMHistoryEntry**.
+These display in descending order from the "Modified" date in the history file, now.

+---
 ### 06/15/2024

 I have selectively tested options, though I haven't tested the functionality of every option from *end-to-end*.
 The individual logic works for each piece - which is no guarantee that it will work as a whole.
 Nonetheless, the things I did test cover the bulk of options and use-cases.